-The Transit Management component indicators are shown in Figure 26.
-The use of automatic vehicle location systems is well established and is reported in over one-third of the transit vehicles.
+The Transit Management component indicators are shown in Figure 25.
+The use of automatic vehicle location systems is well established and is reported in nearly half of the transit vehicles.
 Computer aided dispatch is similarly well established in the management of paratransit vehicles.
+The use of electronic monitoring of transit vehicles showed a large increase in 2004.

-Figure 26 Areas Transit Management in the Largest 78 Metropolitan Areas
+Figure 25 Areas Transit Management in the Largest 78 Metropolitan Areas